In Defense of Loose Translations

 Drawing on her experience as a twentieth-century child raised in a Sisseton Santee Dakota family and under the jurisdictional policies that have created significant social isolation in American Indian reservation life, Cook-Lynn tells the story of her unexpectedly privileged and almost comedic “affirmative action” rise to a professorship in a regional western university.

 Elizabeth Cook-Lynn is professor emerita of English and Native Studies at Eastern Washington University.
-She received the 2007 Lifetime Achievement Award from the Native Writers’ Circle of the Americas, was the recipient of a National Endowment for the Humanities fellowship, and won the Gustavus Myers Center Award for the Study of Human Rights in North America.
-She cofounded Wíčazo Ša Review and is the author of several books, including Why I Can’t Read Wallace Stegner and Other Essays: A Tribal Voice; New Indians, Old Wars; A Separate Country: Postcoloniality and American Indian Nations; and Anti-Indianism in Modern America: A Voice from Tatekeya’s Earth.
+She received the 2007 Lifetime Achievement Award from the Native Writers’ Circle of the Americas, among other awards.
+She cofounded Wíčazo Ša Review and is the author of numerous books, including Why I Can’t Read Wallace Stegner, and Other Essays: A Tribal Voice; Anti-Indianism in Modern America: A Voice from Tatekeya’s Earth; and From the River’s Edge.

 Prologue